-Protection of the quality of groundwater resources is an essential part to meeting the Sustainability Goals.
+Protection of the quality of groundwater resources is an essential part to meeting the Sustainable Development Goals.
 A comprehensive groundwater quality protection strategy of the Department (DWAF, 2000) had been virtually forgotten in the GRDM methodology development.
-It then stated: "As the country's people start depending more and more on groundwater, so the need grows to provide for the security of its supply.
+It stated then: "As the country's people start depending more and more on groundwater, so the need grows to provide for the security of its supply.
 Protection of groundwater has, therefore, now become a national priority."

-This strategy foresaw three main functional groupings and a fourth group to integrate and support the work of the three shown in the figure below (DWAF, 2000).
+This strategy foresaw three main functional groupings, namely Source-directed strategies, Resource-directed strategies and Remediation strategies and a fourth group, Integrated strategies, to integrate and support the work of the other three as shown in Figure 17(DWAF, 2000).